mediaboutique/boil/README.md

-# 📦 boil - Boilerplate Sync CLI
+# 🌡️ boil - Keep your boilerplate-based projects in sync

 A small, lightweight command-line tool that helps you manage projects derived from a shared boilerplate repository.